SamQLuong/Comparing-Classifiers-like-LDA-SVM-and-DTC/README.md

 ```
 **Figure 1**: Python code for the classifier for two digits and three digits that return training and testing data.

 The assignment asks us to separate every two digits in the MNIST data set, therefore, there should be 45 combinations which I created using an array of pairs shown in Figure 2.
+Also, each classifier as an array of accuaracy scores shown in Figure 2.
 Then, I used the LDA, for loops, and the classifier2 function to create an array of accuracy scores where the index matches the position of the combination array of every two digits.
 I did the same process for both the DTC and SVM.

 ```python
 # creates an array of different combinations of two digits